 I find it amusing when people talk fervently about whether some food or drink is good or bad for the voice.
 If they ask me, I usually tell them it’s probably not too big a deal.
 When I eat it or drink it, it goes down to my stomach and not past my vocal folds. … Read More

 As promised, here is another full score video for you to sing along with while you listen.
 May joy be released!

 Over the next several months, I plan to release a number of full score videos that will allow you to sing along while you listen to the songs.
 I will be posting them here periodically, but you will also be able to find them on the listening page and on my YouTube channel.
 I hope … Read More

 As a choral conductor, I find it helpful to see programs that other conductors have assembled.
 It gives me ideas for how to structure a program and helps me find new choral sheet music.
 So here’s the latest program that I put together for the Elnora Bible Institute Choir.
 Since this is my last time … Read More

-If you’re a music teacher, you’ve probably used rhythm worksheets or flashcards (affiliate links) or something similar to teach and practice rhythms.
+If you’re a music teacher, you’ve probably used rhythm worksheets or flashcards (paid links) or something similar to teach and practice rhythms.
 Sometimes you may only want a few pages of rhythms instead of a whole book of rhythms.
 If that’s the case for you, you may find these short rhythm worksheets to be helpful. … Read More